 14-18 NOW is the UK’s official arts programme marking the centenary of the First World War.
 We commission artists from all artforms (including visual arts, film, theatre, literature, mass-participation events, music, fashion, digital projects, poetry, dance and opera) to make new work inspired by the period 1914-1918.
 All of our projects are co-commissioned in partnership with cultural and heritage organisations across England, Scotland, Northern Ireland and Wales.

-The second 14-18 NOW season takes place between March and November 2016, focusing on the centenary of the Battle of the Somme.
-The first season in 2014 focused on the centenary of the outbreak of war, and the third season will lead up to Armistice Day in 2018, marking the end of the war 100 years ago.
+The first season of 14-18 NOW in 2014 focused on the centenary of the outbreak of war.
+The second season in 2016 focused on the centenary of the Battle of the Somme and the battle of Jutland.
+The third and final season in 2018 leads up to Armistice Day, marking the end of the war 100 years ago.

 14-18 NOW works closely with Imperial War Museums and is part of its far-reaching Centenary Partnerships programme http://www.1914.org.
 Its offices are based at IWM London.